erskirla/Intactive-box/README.md

 broker.py is the python code for raspberry pi.

-LED_blink.ino is the code for one device.
+LED_blink.ino is the code for one device, this code calls apon heart_beat.
 This device is a transparent anatomical correct heart that blinks with the heart rythm